chris-koester-db/time_at_the_lakehouse/README.md

 ## Features
 - Generate calendar/date and time dimensions in Delta Lake format
-- Includes notebooks for Databricks Jobs and Declarative Pipelines
+- Includes notebooks for Databricks Workflows and Lakeflow Declarative Pipelines
 - SQL notebooks are easy to modify to meet requirements
-- Lightweight and fast
+- Lightweight and fast (Even with single-node clusters)

 **Calendar dimension** (Not all columns shown)